Clasp technology to knot homology via the affine Grassmannian: Categorified clasps

 If $\i$ is not dominant let $\sigma \in S_n$ be a permutation such that $\sigma \cdot \i$ is dominant and consider its lift $\t_\sigma$ to the braid group.
 Now $\t_\sigma^{-1} P \1_\i \t_\sigma$ is idempotent and $\t_\sigma, \t_\sigma^{-1}$ commute with $\t_\omega^2$ which means

 So by Corollary \ref{cor:Punique} we conclude that $\t_\sigma^{-1} P \1_\i \t_\sigma = P \1_{\sigma \cdot \i}$.

 A similar argument show that $\T_\sigma^{-1} \P^- \1_\i \T_\sigma$ is idempotent and

-This means that $\p([\T_\sigma^{-1} \P^- \1_\i \T_\sigma]) = P \1_{\sigma \cdot \i}$ which, since $\t_\sigma^{-1} P \1_\i \t_\sigma = P \1_{\sigma \cdot \i}$, implies $\p([\P^- \1_\i]) = P \1_{\i}$.
+This means that $p(\T_\sigma^{-1} \P^- \1_\i \T_\sigma) = P \1_{\sigma \cdot \i}$ which, since $\t_\sigma^{-1} P \1_\i \t_\sigma = P \1_{\sigma \cdot \i}$, implies $p(\P^- \1_\i) = P \1_{\i}$.
 This concludes the proof of Theorem \ref{thm:main2}.

-\section{The representation $\Lambda_q^{m \infty}(\C^m \otimes \C^{2\infty})$ and tangle invariants}
+\section{The representation $\Lambda_q^{m \infty}(\k^m \otimes \k^{2\infty})$ and tangle invariants}

 We will now prove Theorem \ref{thm:main3}.
-Most of the work is setting everything up correctly at the decategorified level (subsections \ref{sec:tanglesfund} and \ref{sec:tanglesgen}).
-It is then straightforward to pass to categories (subsection \ref{sec:catknots}).
-In subsection \ref{sec:linkinv} we explain how to obtain $\Z^2$-graded homological link invariants from our setup.
+Most of the work is setting everything up correctly at the decategorified level (sections \ref{sec:tanglesfund} and \ref{sec:tanglesgen}).
+It is then clear how to pass to categories (section \ref{sec:catknots}).
+In section \ref{sec:linkinv} we explain how to obtain $\Z^2$-graded homological link invariants from our setup.